 - A "combat veteran" is any person who served in a combat theatre of operations after September 11, 2001,

-- and was a Missouri resident when entering the military
+- and is a current Missouri resident

 - and who was discharged from military service under honorable conditions.

 The period during which a combat veteran is eligible for MRH is 10 years from the date of the veteran's last discharge from service.
 There is no initial GPA required to start using MRH, but students must maintain a cumulative 2.5 GPA or higher in subsequent semesters.
 Please read the Heroes' Act Implementation Q&A (pdf) to help determine if you fit the qualifications for this program.
-The full text bill can be found HERE.

 To apply, fill out the Missouri Returning Heroes Act Application and bring DD214, member 4 copy, to the Veterans Center.

 MRH Frequently Asked Questions

 Legislation passed in October 2016 changed the way the MRH is applied to your student account.
 Prior to this legislation, all financial aid was applied first and then, your total out-of-pocket tuition expense was capped at $50 per credit hour (plus any course fees).

 Now, MRH is applied first which reduces your tuition cost to $50 per credit hour (plus fees) before any financial aid is applied.
 Thus, you will receive a refund if your total financial aid exceeds your tuition and fees under the MRH program.
 Here is an example of a student veteran who is taking 12 credit hours in the College of Business and receives a Pell grant and Post 9/11 benefits at the 90% rate: